Joe Raposo: Personal life

 Raposo was married twice.
 From his first marriage, he had two sons, Joseph and Nicholas.
 From his second marriage to Pat Collins, he had a son, Andrew, and a daughter, Elizabeth.

 Raposo maintained a close friendship with Frank Sinatra.
 In 1973, Sinatra recorded four of Raposo's songs for his album Ol’ Blue Eyes Is Back.
-According to reports, Sinatra initially intended the album to consist entirely of Raposo’s compositions, but the record label limited the inclusion to four tracks.
-Broadcaster Jonathan Schwartz noted that Sinatra admired Raposo and actively promoted his music.
+Sinatra initially intended the album to consist entirely of Raposo’s compositions, but the record label limited the inclusion to four tracks.
+Broadcaster Jonathan Schwartz said that Sinatra admired Raposo and actively promoted his music.
 During the 1960s, Sinatra frequently attended gatherings hosted by Raposo and his first wife, Susan, at their New York apartment.
-In his memoir, Schwartz recounted that Sinatra was particularly impressed by Raposo's piano skills and often referred to him with phrases such as “Raposo at the piano” or “the genius”.
+In his memoir, Schwartz recounted that Sinatra was particularly impressed by Raposo's piano skills and often referred to him with phrases such as "Raposo at the piano" or "the genius".

 Death and legacy

 Raposo died on February 5, 1989, in Bronxville, New York, from non-Hodgkin lymphoma, three days before his 52nd birthday.
-He was survived by his parents, his second wife, Pat Collins, and his four children.
-He is buried at Union Cemetery in Chatham, Massachusetts.

 According to individuals who knew him, Raposo had a strong preference for sweets, particularly cookies.
 Following his death, Collins-Sarnoff held a memorial reception that featured milk and cookies.

 Raposo was the subject of a memorial documentary titled Sing!
 Sesame Street Remembers Joe Raposo and His Music, which aired in April 1990 and was hosted and directed by Sesame Street producer Jon Stone.
-A tribute album honoring his contributions to Sesame Street was released in 1992.
+A tribute album honoring his contributions to Sesame Street, Sing: Songs of Joe Raposo was released in 1992.

 In 1998, a collection of his manuscripts was donated by Collins to the Georgetown University Library.